mykolaMykhaliuk/mykolaMykhaliuk/README.md

 - 👋 Hi, I’m @mykolaMykhaliuk
 - 👀 I’m interested in programming in different languages and technologies
-- 🌱 I’m currently learning react native
+- 🌱 I’m currently learning Dart with Flutter